 Looking for more information?

-**Please visit the NHS website for more information on long term illnesses eligible for the free NHS pneumonia vaccination
+***Please visit nhs.uk/vaccinations for more information on long term illnesses eligible for the free NHS pneumonia vaccination

 ****Subject to eligibility criteria, specially trained pharmacist and stock availability, available in selected stores, charges apply